Eugene-Mbayire/The_code_commiters/README.md

 ORDER BY
     category, sale_rank;
 ```
-This SQL block is using a Common Table Expression (CTE) named ranked_sales to rank sales transactions within each product category based on the sale amount.
-It then filters the results to show only the top 3 sales in each category.
+<p>This SQL block is using a Common Table Expression (CTE) named ranked_sales to rank sales transactions within each product category based on the sale amount.
+It then filters the results to show only the top 3 sales in each category.</p>

 ![alt text](<4.identifying_top_records.png>)